Move from Crisis to Confidence - National Commission on Correctional Health Care

 Accreditation

 A reactive approach is always more expensive than being proactive.
 Those who choose to react after a bad outcome, and the inevitable lawsuit that follows, will spend more money on the back end than the cost of a proactive approach on the front.
-Don’t believe me?
+Don’t believe it?
 Google “jails sued.”
 In about 0.55 seconds, your search will result in over 27,400,000 headlines.

 Not sure where to start?
-Contact me at [email protected] and let’s start the conversation.

 Related News